lapinek/platform-scripting/README.md

 ### Scripting Authentication Chain Example

-To outline basic principles of scripting authentication chains in AM, we offer an example of extending the authentication flow with a pair of simple client-side and server-side scripts.
+To outline basic principles of scripting authentication chains in AM, we offer an example of extending authentication with a pair of simple client-side and server-side scripts.

 > You can find links to official examples in the [References](#references) section of this writing, including detailed instructions on how to set up an authentication chain.

 Sign in as an AM administrator, for example amadmin.

-1. The Client-side Script
+1. Client-side Script

     The script will load an external library and make an HTTP request in order to get the client's IP information.